dhutchison/dhutchison.github.io/_posts/2025-06-01-ejb3-stateful-firewalls-and-connection-timeouts-with-payara.markdown

 ### 1. Configure TCP Keepalive on Linux

-Linux supports TCP keepalive probes, but the default settings are often too conservative for this scenario (the default in most distributions is to send the first keepalive after *2 hours*).
+Linux supports TCP keepalive probes, but the default settings are often set far too high for this scenario (the default in most distributions is to send the first keepalive after *2 hours*).
+This no doubt dates back to a time where server-to-server bandwidth was not as fast as it now, but equally I'm sure on a high enough traffic system you could tune these settings incorrectly enough to cause an impact.
 I tuned the following kernel parameters (you should set the values appropriately for your environment):

 ```
 # Enable TCP keepalive